-[Insert paragraph. re. strategic importance of climate change issues to the Buyer (for example by reference to its corporate strategy)].
 Accordingly, the Buyer is making this information request to understand how the Company approaches climate change-related issues.
-Please note the Response Guidelines below and provide your answers in the spirit of openness and transparency – the Buyer does not expect the Company to be ‘perfect’ and would prefer you to be honest if particular areas have not been addressed to date.
+Please note the Response Guidelines below and provide your answers in the spirit of openness and transparency – the Buyer does not expect the Company to be ‘perfect’ and would prefer the Company to be honest if particular areas have not been addressed to date.

 This is an initial request for information and we may ask for further information in due course.

 Responses to this information request are not disclosures for the purposes of any warranties in the legal documents relating to the Transaction.

 Please provide the information and copy documents requested below.